codeimpossible/codeimpossible.github.com/_posts/2012-04-18-ChuckNorris.md

 [WarmuP][7] , which is what [@JohnBubriski][8]  and I were talking about, is a project bootstrapper.
 Setup your project directories, templates, dependencies once and WarmuP will get them from source control and perform a token replacement on them.
 Pretty cool stuff.

 [UppercuT][9]  is a templated build system written on top of nant.
 I&#39;ve used this in the past as well, it sports a ton of extensibility points.
-Pretty much every step in the build process has Pre, Post or Replace hook so you can make it do&nbsp;**anything** and you can make it do anything in a matter of minutes.
+Pretty much every step in the build process has Pre, Post or Replace hook so you can make it do **anything** and you can make it do anything in a matter of minutes.

 Are there any OpenSource libraries/suites that you guys use that constantly surprise you with the sheer amount of features that they have?
 Give them a shoutout in the comments!